 Three killed, 11 injured in blast in east Afghanistan: police

-"A motorcycle rigged with a bomb exploded during a football match," said Sayed Ahmad Babazai, police chief of eastern Khost province, giving details of the toll

-No group immediately claimed responsiblity for the attack.
-The limited truce preceded the signing of a landmark deal between the insurgents and Washington on Saturday.
-(AFP) AMS
+Abdul Fatah Wakman, president of the Khost Football Federation, told AFP the three people killed were brothers.
+No group immediately claimed responsibility for the attack.
+The limited truce between the Taliban, US and Afghan forces preceded the signing of a landmark deal between the insurgents and Washington in Doha on Saturday.

+But on Monday the Taliban announced they would resume attacks against Afghan forces, only a day after President Ashraf Ghani committed to continuing the partial truce at least until talks between Kabul and the Taliban kick off, supposedly on March 10.
+Since the deal signing, the Taliban have been publicly celebrating their "victory" over the US.

+The agreement sets out a timetable for foreign forces to quit Afghanistan within 14 months, subject to Taliban security guarantees and a pledge by the insurgents to hold talks with the Kabul government.
+The dramatic reduction in attacks due to last week's partial truce offered Afghans a rare opportunity to go about their daily lives without fear of violence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)